Pharmacology and drug development

 As a result of our collaboration with Steve Ley and Rebecca Myers (Department of Chemistry) and Fanni Gergely (CRUK CI), we have synthesised and evaluated biologically the first selective inhibitor of the kinesin motor protein HSET (CW069) (Watts et al., Chem Biol.
 2013; 20: 1399), which induces phenotypic changes demonstrated previously to be related to HSET knockdown.
 We hope that further synthetic efforts may facilitate the identification of a candidate molecule for pre-clinical development.

 Our collaboration with Doug Fearon (CRUK CI) investigates two diverse features of pancreatic adenocarcinoma (local immunosuppression in the tumour and cancer associated cachexia) and their link to a particular cell lineage found in tumour cells and skeletal muscle.
 As outlined in a recent publication (Feig et al., PNAS 2013; 110: 20212), we have shown that administration of an inhibitor of CXCR4 (AMD3100), may overcome local immunosuppression in pancreatic adenocarcinoma, opening up new opportunities for immunotherapy in this disease, where agents active in other cancers (e.g. anti-CTLA4 and anti-PD1 in melanoma) have shown no activity in patients with pancreatic cancer.
-We hope to initiate a clinical study with AMD3100 in late 2014.
+We initiated a clinical study with AMD3100 in early 2015.

 Currently, the EPCTT is supporting 12 experimental medicine studies that are actively recruiting patients; five combination phase I trials, a further six single agent phase I trials and a biomarker study.
-We are continuing to explore novel PET and MR approaches in our trials and look forward to initiating a series of trials supporting the clinical development of hyperpolarised 13C pyruvate based PD studies (in collaboration with Kevin Brindle and Ferdia Gallagher) in 2014.
-Thirteen further protocols are in the set-up phase for initiation in 2014.
+We are continuing to explore novel PET and MR approaches in our trials and look forward to initiating a series of trials supporting the clinical development of hyperpolarised 13C pyruvate based PD studies (in collaboration with Kevin Brindle and Ferdia Gallagher).